Dog Food, dogs in the wild, dogs at home what is natural dog food?

-If you have been to Coles or Woolworths lately, you will find that none of the dog food containers have any indication of the total amount of meat in the packets, or the total amount of carbs.
+If you have been to Coles or Woolworth’s lately, you will find that none of the dog food containers has any indication of the total amount of meat in the packets or the total amount of carbs.
 Not that anyone reads these things for their dogs – but there is no legislation requirement for pet food.

 If you buy a kilo of any whole meat, you are likely to pay $10- $15 for the fatty stuff with bones, but only around $5 maximum for most vegetables.
 MUCH less for a big bag of rice (on a per kilo basis).
 Do you think there is a correlation between this and what ends up in dog food packets?

 What do wild dogs and untamed domestic dogs eat in the wild